 This Falkland Islands, South Georgia, and Antarctic Peninsula cruise on our 108 passenger ice-strengthened vessel, is an animal-lover’s dream come true.
 The expedition explores one of the last untamed areas on Earth – a land of ruggedly beautiful landscapes and amazingly varied wildlife.

-January 13: Depart the USA for Ushuaia, Argentina.
+January 14: Depart the USA for Ushuaia, Argentina.

 Ushuaia, Argentina.
 (USH).
 Your hotel room in Ushuaia is included this evening.
 We will meet for our group dinner.

 Your voyage begins where the world drops off.
-Ushuaia, Argentina, reputed to be the southernmost city on the planet, is located on the far southern tip of South America.
+Ushuaia, Argentina, reputed to be the southernmost city on the planet, is located on the far southern tip of South America. in Ushuaia a luggage transfer is arranged between luggage drop off point and the vessel.
+Due to local regulations passengers are not allowed to carry their own luggage onto the vessel.
+Therefore, passengers must leave their luggage between 08.00 am and 11.30 am at Avenida Maipú 1210 (about 500 meters from the pier).
 Starting in the afternoon, you embark from this small resort town on Tierra del Fuego, nicknamed “The End of the World,” and sail the mountain-fringed Beagle Channel for the remainder of the evening.

-January 16: The winged life of the westerlies
+January 17: The winged life of the westerlies

 Several species of albatross follow the vessel into the westerlies, along with storm petrels, shearwaters, and diving petrels.

-January 17: Finding the Falklands
+January 18: Finding the Falklands

 The Falkland Islands offer an abundance of wildlife that is easily approachable, though caution is always advised.
 These islands are largely unknown gems, the site of a 1982 war between the UK and Argentina.
 Not only do various species of bird live here, but chances are great you’ll see both Peale’s dolphins and Commerson’s dolphins in the surrounding waters.